sethfischer/sethfischer.github.io/content/web-development/drupal-8-workflow-using-git-subtree-merge.rst

 .. warning::

     This Drupal 8 article is obsolete.
-It was published in January 2015, eleven months before Drupal 8 was released.
+It was published in January 2015, eleven months before Drupal 8 was released and prior to a `composer-based workflow`_ being implemented.

 Often there are components of a Drupal website that should not be located in